truecharts/website/news/2023-12-20-persistence-changes.md

 **Helm**

-- General: Anything using a statefullset (that includes things using statefullsets as a dependency) will need you to manually remove the statefullset before update
+- General: Anything using a statefullset with a VolumeClaimTemplate (that includes things using statefullsets as a dependency) will need you to manually remove either the statefullset dependency or its VCT before update
 - Ingress: Most of the certManager settings have been moved to "integrations".
 - Ingress: All of the Traefik settings have been moved to "integrations".
 - Ingress: It's advisable to apply the new structure from common values.yaml prior to upgrade: https://github.com/truecharts/library-charts/blob/main/library/common/values.yaml